m-test-programs/payment-manager/README.md

 You can access a live and working version of the application at the following address: https://digitalinland.eu/apps/payment-manager.

-You can also clone the code from the following repository and start it locally:

 ## Prerequisites

 To run the application locally, make sure you have the following programs installed: